-The issue of what information to provide and not to provide can be addressed by defining what the overall process will look like for dealing with new clients.
-This process doesn’t need to be complicated and having such a process to follow will prevent the conversation being diverted into off-topic discussions; importantly, avoiding all discussions about previous clients and focussing on what the client needs now and in the future.
-Having your own process to follow reduces the risks associated with being drawn into following someone else’s process.
+Address the issue of what information to provide by defining the overall process for dealing with new clients.
+This process doesn’t need to be complicated and having a process to follow will prevent digression into off-topic discussions; importantly, avoiding all conversations about previous clients and focussing on what the client needs now and in the future.
+Having your process in place reduces the risk of being drawn into following someone else’s.

-- The client shows an interest in the services being offered because they need help to solve a specific problem.
-This can happen in many forms depending on what routes to market are being used by your business.
+- The client shows an interest in your services because they need help to solve a specific problem

-- Ask specific questions about what services are required and what problems the client is facing which require attention.
-Depending on the complexity, it may be necessary to arrange consultation to discuss the specific requirements.
+- Ask specific questions about what services are required and what problems the client faces, which require attention.
+Depending on the complexity, it may be necessary to arrange a consultation to discuss the specific requirements.

-- Write to the client with a summary of what was discussed, and a proposal to provide the services along with costs and timescales
+- Provide a summary of discussion points and conclusions, a proposal to deliver, along with costs and timescales

 - Further consultation and refinement of the proposal may be necessary